StreisandEffect/streisand/README.md

   * On OS X

             sudo easy_install pip
 * Install [Ansible](http://www.ansible.com/home).
-If you have an existing installation note that Ansible version 1.6+ is required.
+If you have an existing installation, please note that Ansible version 1.6+ is required.
   * On OS X (via [Homebrew](http://brew.sh/))

             brew install ansible